-As noted previously the City currently has underway a number of initiatives to plan and prioritize projects for the future, including creating and adopting the City's first long-term Capital Improvement Plan, refreshing the GoForward Gahanna strategic plan, updating the 2006 Parks Comprehensive Master Plan, and completing a facilities assessment and plan.
+As noted previously the City currently has underway a number of initiatives to plan and prioritize projects for the future, including creating and adopting the City's first long-term Capital Improvement Plan, refreshing the GoForward Gahanna strategic plan, and completing a facilities plan.
 Once completed, these initiatives will create a sustainable, long-term plan for the City to ensure success for all stakeholders.